Part II. Entry

 H. A firm may obtain a maximum of five event piercing salon licenses within a calendar year.

-I. The board or any of the board's agents shall be allowed to inspect during reasonable hours any licensed salon for compliance with provisions of Chapter 7 (§ 54.1-700 et seq.) of Title 54.1 of the Code of Virginia or this chapter.
+I. The board or any of the board's agents must be allowed to inspect during reasonable hours any licensed salon for compliance with provisions of Chapter 7 (§ 54.1-700 et seq.) of Title 54.1 of the Code of Virginia or this chapter.

 Statutory Authority